Delivery Mechanisms

 Key Milestones

-• Launch an open learning curriculum and develop partnership frameworks (2026)
+• Launch an open learning curriculum for GovTech (Q4 2026)

 Explainer: How the roadmap supports society-wide impact